 The evaluation of the over 8,000 blink.it courses took place in 3 steps:

-First, all courses were examined,
+First, all courses were reviewed,

 then only the successful courses.